bscoutinho/angular-ngrx-samples/README.md

 `APM-Demo5`: Completed files after the *Architectural Considerations* module.
 It implements the container/presentational component pattern and the OnPush change detection strategy.

-NOTE:
-- June 30, 2020: This code was modified to Angular version 9 and NgRx version 9.
-See the CHANGELOG.md file for details.